 Stomach Sleepers With Back Pain

 Since stomach sleepers are most likely to experience back or neck pain, this position is not recommended.
-The angle of your head in this position makes it difficult for your spine to sustain a neutral position which often results in increased pain.
-Additionally, the concentration of weight on the stomach in this position causes sinking, forcing the spine out of alignment.
+The angle of your head in this position makes it difficult for your spine to sustain a neutral position.
+Additionally, the concentration of weight on the stomach causes sinking, forcing the spine out of alignment.

-However, if it’s difficult to sleep in any other position, stomach sleepers who experience back pain will want to purchase a firmer mattress to prevent sinking.
+But, if it’s difficult to sleep in any other position, stomach sleepers will want to buy a firmer mattress to prevent sinking.
 A memory or latex foam mattress that is medium to medium-firm should work well.
 Placing a pillow beneath the lower abdomen can help stomach sleepers reduce back strain.

 Choosing the Best Mattress for Back Pain

-In addition to your own habits and preferred sleep position, finding the best mattress for your back pain will also involve looking at firmness levels and mattress types.
+Your own habits and preferred sleep position should help guide you as you shop.
+The best mattress for back pain will also involve firmness levels and mattress types.

-Conventional wisdom along with a few older studies suggests that sleeping on a firm mattress is best for those who are suffering from lower back pain.
+Studies suggest that sleeping on a firm mattress is best for those who are suffering from lower back pain.
 In a recent Spanish study, participants reported less pain from medium-firm mattresses than firm ones.
-Measurements were reported according to the pain and disability sleepers experienced after initially waking up, 30 minutes later and over a course of 3 months after they had started with the new bed.
-In the medical world, orthopedic doctors tend to recommend firm mattresses, while chiropractors are more likely to recommend medium-firm.
+Additionally, orthopedic doctors tend to recommend firm mattresses.
+Chiropractors are more likely to recommend medium-firm.

-Aligning the spine and supporting curves in the back, shoulders, hips, and buttocks is imperative when shopping for the best mattress for back pain.
+Aligning the spine and supporting curves in the back, shoulders, hips, and buttocks is imperative for back pain.
 Firm beds are less able to conform to your body and support curves than those with lesser density.
 This is especially true with spring mattresses, which have little yield.
-Medium and medium-firm beds are better able to contour to the body while still providing adequate support and eliminating pressure points.
+Medium and medium-firm beds can contour to the body while still providing adequate support.
 Plush and very soft beds may not provide enough support for alignment and they tend to be discouraged for those with back pain.

 Mattress firmness is typically described using a firmness scale which ranges from 1 to 10.
 1 being the least firm and 10 being the firmest.
 Many mattresses on the market today will fall between 3 (on the softer side) and 8 (on the firmer side).
 A medium-firm mattress will fall between 6 and 6.5 on the scale and is typically the most common.